opencog/cogprotolab/README.md

 ## how it works

-*CogProtoLab* left pane command prompt uses a php telnet connection for exchanging information with CogServer.
+*CogProtoLab* left pane command prompt internally uses a php telnet connection for exchanging information with CogServer.
 Upon sending each prompt input, while its output is being captured and displayed as text, a hidden telnet query command from `visualisation captures output of command` input field is being sent to CogServer.
 Its output is then captured by *CogProtoLab* and visually displayed in the right pane.

 ### installing